KarimAziev/fp/README.md

 ### fp--rpartial (fn \&rest args)

-Return a partial application of FN to left-hand ARGS.
+Return a partial application of FN to right-hand ARGS.

 ARGS is a list of the last N arguments to pass to FUN.
 The result is a new function which does the same as FN, except that the last N arguments